Remote ActiveMQ authentication and authorization

 of which are the JAAS plugin and the simple authentication plugin2.
 The simple authentication plugin,

-to manage users and groups without having to modify the
+allows you to manage users and groups without having to modify the

 broker.xml file directly (which is required for the